srikanth81256github/quiz_app/README.md

 # quiz_app

- this is my first app
+ this is my first quiz application